amolloy/LinkAgainstTheWorldStudio/docs/EditorMapFormat.md

 A brush set is a collection of brushes dependent on a single tile set.
 Note that while a brush set may depend on only one tile set, a tile set can be depended upon by any number of brush sets.

-A brush set is represented by an XML plist file with the following keys:
+A brush set is represented by a JSON file with the following keys:

  Key | Value Description
 -----|-------------------